(az-byorn-son, transl. “Son of Polar Bear”)

-He has written two feature film scripts, "The Indigo Children" (scifi-horror) and "Infinity Ring" (supernatural thriller) and is in the process of writing a science fiction novel, "The Slave-Maker War."
+Ian's most recent short film, "Odyssey Omega," has garnered 15 festival official selections, with 14 wins and 11 nominations.
+He's written two feature film scripts, "The Indigo Children" (scifi-horror) and "Infinity Ring" (supernatural thriller) and is working on a science fiction novel, "The Slave-Maker War."

 As a child, Ian was known to force his little brother and parents to learn and play Magic the Gathering, Warhammer 40K, and Dungeons & Dragons with him.
 He even dabbled in creating his own fantasy/scifi board and card games.

-But Ian is not only an expert in nerd culture, but in youth culture as well.
-As a drummer in punk and psychedelic rock bands, he became immersed in music, even being voted to be his high school's "Lunchtime DJ."
+As a drummer in punk and psychedelic rock bands, he became immersed in music, and was voted to be his high school's "Lunchtime DJ."

 Ian has gone on to utilize both areas of expertise, combining a world of music with fantasy elements in his electro-pop short film "Love to Want to Love," which won Best Student Film at the LA International Underground Film Festival.

 With everything from live-action anime ("Shatter") to black metal documentaries in China ("Black Wing"), Ian focuses his work on bringing new worlds of cultures and characters to life.

 He majored in Asian Studies and traveled extensively in China and Tibet, but two of his favorite classes were "Invertebrates" and "Entomology" (the study of insects) - both of which have influenced is writings about alien life forms and xenobiology.

 In college, he continued to play drums, produce electronic music, and toured with The Bowed Piano Ensemble, an acclaimed New Music group.
 He was awarded a Literature Grant from his college's English department, which funded a 90 min experimental "hypertext" science fiction film he directed titled "LA Inferno."